How can you ensure your child has a successful and fulfilling second year of college?

 While some students experience difficulties during their sophomore year, some experience a slump during a different year, and some don’t experience a slump at all.

 Take into account that every student is different, and your child may experience college differently than their peers.
-The coronavirus pandemic and virtual courses have certainly shown that external factors in your child’s college experience can impact which year they consider the hardest.

 How Do I Stop Sophomore Slump?